Our experienced team has been very busy preparing for the new arrivals and looking after our expectant ewes.

 Soon before the arrival of the lambs, the ewes will leave the paddocks and come into the Animal Barn where they can be closely monitored by the farmers.
 We trim the wool on their bottoms and their bellies (called ‘dagging’) to help keep the ewe clean and the lambs find the teats.

-Until we are able to reopen our doors here at Odds Farm Park, we want to keep our guests up to date with all our new arrivals – check out our live feed showing how our little lambs are settling into life in the Animal Barn.
+Want to keep up to date with all our new arrivals and their progress before you visit? – check out our live feed showing how our little lambs are settling into life in the Animal Barn.

 Ewes can show certain signs that let the farmers know they are ready to give birth.
 This can include pawing at the ground, staring up at the sky (called ‘star gazing’) and acting very restless.
 They also gently bleat (call) so when the lamb is born this is the first noise he or she will hear